Price | 1784€+ Login to see price |

 These pathological marker analyses demonstrate that gastric cancer organoids faithfully recapitulate the morphological and molecular features of patient tumors, establishing them as a reliable platform for cancer pathology research, drug development, and the evaluation of personalized therapeutic strategies.

-A tailored solution for evaluating the efficacy and resistance of new drugs is available using an established gastric cancer (GC) organoid library.
+A tailored solution for evaluating the efficacy and resistance of new drugs is available using an established gastric cancer organoid library.

 By leveraging comprehensive drug sensitivity data, the most suitable organoid lines are selected based on the characteristics of the investigational drug, enabling precise and reliable drug testing.